 The Gibson Les Paul Standard

-So you want a Gibson Les Paul, and that is a fine choice, as you wish to sound like Joe Perry, and a lot of other terrific guitarist we could name.
+So you want a Gibson Les Paul.
+That is a fine choice, as you wish to sound like Joe Perry, and a lot of other terrific guitarists we could name.
 You just really don't know where to start with the guitar buying venture.
-Well, lets go back over what we have so far.
+Well, let's go back over what we have so far.